 With digital currency, you can directly send and receive money while encrypting your transactional data.
 But your digital wallet should have an extreme level of security to be inaccessible to hackers.
-How can cybercriminals steal your digital assets, and what can you do to protect yourself?

 Phishing

 Phishing is a kind of attack in which the victim himself hands over sensitive information and gets scammed.
 It can happen by the falsification of legit websites to make them look like original and authentic websites.
-Those fake websites will have a domain name similar to the authentic and relevant websites.

 The hackers will pretend to have an interest in the exchange of cryptocurrency.
 The target can also receive “confirmation emails” that are linked with fake crypto websites.
-When the potential target enters his personal details, the authentication data will be stolen from him.
+When the potential target enters his details, the authentication data will be stolen from him.

 Malware

-Now, various versions of malware are used by hackers to infect target operating systems.
 Hackers send keyloggers to target devices to steal their crypto wallet passwords and other personal information.
 Some viruses detect the copied cryptocurrency addresses.
 Those addresses are swapped with the wallet addresses of hackers.

 If the interchange turns out successful, the cryptocurrencies of the target person go to the unintended address controlled by the hacker.

 Moreover, the technique of cross-scripting injection into web pages results in the stealth of noticeable information.
-When the user enters the infected website, he is redirected to the malicious website that steals the user information.
-It’s important to use a crypto wallet with an extreme level of protection, such as Crypterium, to keep your assets safe.
+When the user enters the infected website, he is redirected to the malicious website that steals the user’s information.

 Stealth of Secret Keys